TonyBogdanov/transax/README.md

 ```

 The result will be an array of tokens where each token can either be a string (to be treated as text), or a token
 object.
-Each such object has two low-level methods you can use: `compile( root = false )` and
+Each such object has two low-level methods you can use: `compile( root )` and `evaluate( context, filters )`.

-`evaluate( context, filters )`.
+Stringify-ing and concatenating the results of calling `evaluate` on each token is equivalent to the `translate()`

-Stringify-ing and concatenating the results of calling `evaluate` on each token is equivalent to `translate()` function.
+function.

 ## Compile

-You can also choose to compile your translatable string into an executable js code.
+You can also choose to compile your translatable string into an executable ECMAScript 6 code.
 This can be useful if you
 want to export an array of executable functions for each of your translation strings:

 ```js